JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 - Control camera transitions (easing)
 - Control camera interpolation (linear and hermite)
 - Add keyframe effects (fade in/out)
-- Export keyframes for use in the Cinematic Runtime Add-On (Currently not supported for Cinematic Editor V2)
+- Export scene for use in the Cinematic Runtime Add-On (Currently not supported for Cinematic Editor V2)

 ## What's Next